ArafatShweiki/movies-site/README.md

 ## Related project records

-- [AI_PROMPTS.md](AI_PROMPTS.md) records the real prompts used during development.
+- [AI_PROMPTS.md](AI_PROMPTS.md) records the detailed prompts sent to Codex during development.
 - [AI_USAGE_REPORT.md](AI_USAGE_REPORT.md) explains how AI assisted with planning, implementation, debugging, and review.
-- [MANUAL_IMPROVEMENTS.md](MANUAL_IMPROVEMENTS.md) records direct manual changes made after reviewing the AI-assisted output.
+- [STREX_AI_PROMPTS_AND_MANUAL_IMPROVEMENTS.md](STREX_AI_PROMPTS_AND_MANUAL_IMPROVEMENTS.md) records the student's requests, product decisions, and AI-assisted refinements.
+It also states that no direct source-code edits were made by the student.